(Want to receive more corruption report updates? Subscribe here!)

 Foreign businesses operating in the exploitation and development of natural resources and, energy and mining in Qatar are allowed to own up to 100 percent of the capital (ICS 2016).

 The Qatari Penal Code, No. 11/2004 criminalizes extortion, active bribery, passive bribery, bribing a public official and abuse of office.
 Private sector corruption is also criminalized under the Penal Code (United Nations Office on Drugs and Crime 2015).
-Bribery penalties for individuals include up to 10 years' imprisonment and a fine equalling the amount of the bribe (but not less than QAR 5,000).
-Penalties can be increased for offences involving certain public officials (ICS 2016).
+Bribery penalties for individuals include up to 10 years’ imprisonment and a fine equalling the amount of the bribe (but not less than QAR 5,000).
+Penalties can be increased for offenses involving certain public officials (ICS 2016).
 Money laundering is criminalized under the Anti-Money Laundering Law, No. 4/2010.
 Anti-corruption laws are enforced in practice (HRR 2015).
 Government officials are not subject to any financial disclosure laws and no public official disclosed assets or income in practice (HRR 2015).
 There are no laws in place addressing the protection of whistleblowers or NGOs with focus on anti-corruption (BTI 2016).
 There were reports of government corruption during 2015 (HRR 2015).
-Top government officials guilty of corruption are rarely prosecuted, if so, investigations are usually politically motivated (BTI 2016).
+Top government officials guilty of corruption are rarely prosecuted, and in case they are, investigations are usually politically motivated (BTI 2016).

 Qatar has signed and ratified the United Nations Convention Against Corruption.

 Freedom of expression is guaranteed by the Constitution; however, journalists are subject to prosecution for criticizing the Qatari government, the ruling family, or Islam (FotP 2015).
 Defamation laws and broadly framed antiterrorism legislation also restrict the freedom of journalists (FotP 2015).
 Publications are subject to government licensing, and the government, the Qatar Radio and Television Corporation, and customs officers are authorized to censor domestic and foreign publications and broadcast media prior to distribution (FotP 2015).
-Qatar cybercrime law restricts freedom of speech online and offenders may receive penalties of up to three years' imprisonment and a fine of more than USD 130 thousand (FotP 2015).
+Qatar cybercrime law restricts freedom of speech online and offenders may receive penalties of up to three years’ imprisonment and a fine of more than USD 130 thousand (FotP 2015).
 Online content is censored through the country’s sole, state-owned internet service provider (FotP 2015).
 In an effort to increase government transparency, the government of Qatar approved an Open Data Policy in late 2014.
-The policy compels government entities to release official information to the public, nonetheless, there are many exceptions to the law and implementation in general is unclear (FotP 2015).
-The media environment in Qatar is described as 'not free' (FotP 2015).
+The policy compels government entities to release official information to the public, nonetheless, there are many exceptions to the law and implementation, in general, is unclear (FotP 2015).
+The media environment in Qatar is described as ‘not free’ (FotP 2015).

 Civil society does not play a significant role in Qatar, and cooperation and coordination between the government and civil society is rather lacking (BTI 2016).
-Setting up NGOs requires approval from the Ministry of Labor and Social Affairs, which can reject these if it deems the organizations a threat to public interest (HRR 2015).
+Setting up NGOs requires approval from the Ministry of Labor and Social Affairs, which can reject these if it deems the organizations a threat to the public interest (HRR 2015).
 Furthermore, establishing an NGO is extremely expensive and is burdened by red tape (BTI 2016).
 Qatar’s only associations are sponsored and run by either the government or by quasi-governmental organizations (BTI 2016).